Built-in Plugin

 vscode:go

-The difference between configuring this built-in task in remote development:
+Difference in configuring this built-in task for remote development:

-- With this task: When starting Cloud Native Development, need to wait for this task to complete before WebIDE and VSCode/Cursor client entries appear.
+- Using this task: When starting cloud-native development, you need to wait for this task to complete before the WebIDE and VSCode/Cursor client entry points appear.

-- Without this task: After pipeline prepare phase completes (code-server service starts), WebIDE and VSCode/Cursor client entries will appear before stages tasks execute.
+- Not using this task: After the pipeline's prepare stage completes (code-server code service starts), the WebIDE and VSCode/Cursor client entry points will appear before the stages tasks are executed.

-The difference in entry appearance timing: Only refers to the timing from loading
+The difference in the timing of the appearance of the entry points mentioned above refers to the transition from the loading

-wait page to entry selection page.
-Actually, whether using this task or not, remote development is already available after code-server
+waiting page to the entry point selection page.
+In reality, whether or not this task is used, remote development is already available once the code-server

-Note: Using this task will increase wait time.
-If you need to delay developer entry timing, allowing entry only after certain tasks complete, you can use this task.
+Note: Using this task will increase the waiting time.
+If you need to delay developers' entry into the environment until certain tasks are completed, you can use this task.

 Applicable Events